pearsonca/example-teletek/_sections/services.md

 name: Services
 order: 2
 ---
-We offer a wide variety of repair services for all Apple products both in warranty and out of warranty.

-Services range from diagnostics and repair to
-Data backup and system restore.

-Teletek also offers upgrade service for memory and hard drives as well as many others.
+Teletek services all Apple products, covered by warranty or otherwise.

+If you are suffering from hardware issues, we will diagnosis specific problems and repair them.
+If those problems have caused data loss, we also do recovery and restoration.

+If your system is error-free, but just showing its age, Teletek can also install upgrades for processors, memory, storage, and other system components.

 What ever issue you encounter on your mac, we have you covered with expert knowledge and support.

 Teletek has
 customer service second to none and competitive pricing.
-We are Gainesville’s most experienced Authorized Service Provider.
+We are Gainesville\'s most experienced Apple Authorized Service Provider.